johnno1962/injectionforxcode/README.md

 device in your Swift project make sure there is a "main.m" file even if it is empty so injection can patch it.
 Finally, a new method +injected is called on each class as it is swizzled.

+Stop Press: Injection now calls the long awaited instance level "-injected" method when an instance is of a class that has been injected.
+This is implemented by "sweeping" your applications objects using code fro the Xprobe plugin.
-Stop Press: Injection is now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
+It is also now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
 Use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
 You can then open an editor which allows you to execute any